ftrackhq/integrations/doc/developing/adding_custom_templates.rst

         def register(self):
             '''Register hook.'''
-            ftrack.EVENT_HUB.subscribe(
+            self.session.event_hub.subscribe(
                 'topic=ftrack.connect.nuke-studio.get-context-templates',
                 self.launch
             )

-    def register(registry, **kw):
+    def register(session, **kw):
-        '''Register hook for context templates.'''
+        '''Register plugin.
+Called when used as an plugin.'''

-        # Validate that registry is instance of ftrack.Registry, if not
+        # Validate that session is an instance of ftrack_api.Session.
+If not,
-        # return early since the register method probably is called
+        # assume that register is being called from an old or incompatible API and
-        # from the new API.
+        # return without doing anything.
-        if not isinstance(registry, ftrack.Registry):
+        if not isinstance(session, ftrack_api.session.Session):
             return

-        plugin = ContextTemplates()
+        plugin = ContextTemplates(
+            session
+        )

         plugin.register()
 The part you need to focus on is the one returning the actual templates::

     return [{